West Michigan Guides Stock Photo

 Experience the M-22 Color Tour in mid to late October

-Traveling north on US-31 from Manistee, pick up M-22 by the Casino.
+For a great color tour– travel north on US-31 from Manistee, pick up M-22 by the Casino.
 Follow this leisurely route through Onekama then be sure to stop at the lookout point at Arcadia.
 Continue on M-22 up to Elberta and Frankfort, where you’ll find some terrific shopping and great restaurants.
 Further north you’ll find Empire, the gateway to Sleeping Bear Dunes National Lakeshore.
 You’ll want to take some time and visit the park, which offers spectacular dunes and views of Lake Michigan.
 Continue traveling M-22 north through the Leelanau Peninsula and the towns of Glen Arbor, Leland, Northport and Suttons Bay.

 Each has its own unique personality (such as Fishtown in Leland) and various wineries are found in this area.
 Finally, end up in Traverse City, the cherry capital.
 It’s a great place to end your tour, with so much to see and do in this popular northern town.